egawata/Google-CloudTasks/README.md

 # TODO

-The following methods has implemented, but not tested yet.
+The following methods has implemented, but not tested nor documented yet.

 `Queue.getIamPolicy`